 That is why MSPs are researching solutions like Workspace 365, to see if the new digital workspace is able to integrate both the old IT world, being the file server (which is still linked to applications) and remote applications (using either Citrix or RDP) and their new IT world, including Office 365, intranet, SaaS applications and more.

-Why is it important for MSPs to offer Citrix and RDP within their digital workspace?
+Why is it important for MSPs and VARs to offer Citrix and RDP within their digital workspace?

-While it is clearly important for their customers to reach all their applications in one adaptive workspace as it saves them time, it is also important for the MSP.
+While it is clearly important for their customers to reach all their applications in one adaptive workspace as it saves them time, it is also important for the MSP or VAR.
 Customers have multiple IT projects and might not have time or money to start their migration of their old IT environment.
-But as the customers do want to keep up with modern innovations this allows MSPs to offer new solutions in addition to the current investments of customers.
+But as the customers do want to keep up with modern innovations this allows MSPs and VARsto offer new solutions in addition to the current investments of customers.

 Personalisation of the digital workspace